 Winterization is the process of removing water from all parts of the jetting system to avoid freezing while the equipment is not in use.
 Most hydro jetters, combination sewer cleaners, and hydrovac machines come equipped with one of two winterization methods; an air purge system or an antifreeze system.
 An air purge system uses compressed air to push water and moisture out of the system, preventing potential ice buildup in the water pump, lines, and hoses.
 Most combo trucks or hydro excavators utilize existing onboard air compressors, while hydro jetters generally have a fitting which allows an air compressor to be connected to the jetting system.

 Antifreeze winterization systems pump liquid antifreeze through the water system, clearing out all water, as well as leaving behind a protective coating to even further protect against freezing.
 Many jetter manufacturers offer this as an option, but the climate and conditions you work in during the winter months would indicate whether this method of winterization is right for you.
 It is important to note that not all antifreeze is created equal; jetting systems require the use of RV (or “pink”) antifreeze as opposed to the green or blue antifreeze commonly used in cars and trucks.
 RV antifreeze is far safer to use with jetting systems, as its chemical composition will not damage the system’s internal components.
 Commonly, the appropriate ratio of water-to-antifreeze is 50/50, which will generally protect your machine up to fifty degrees below zero.
 If you are recirculating antifreeze through the system, you should keep the engine revolution and water pump pressure on the lowest setting possible to prevent damaging your equipment.
+If you are interested in the all types of antifreeze, we recommend visiting the website of our friends yourcarneedsthat.com.
+They always have the most qualified staff reviewing car products with weekly updates.

 If your trailer jetter equipment does not have an air purge system, there is no need to be concerned as air purge fittings are relatively easy to install.
 If you have any questions regarding the installation of a winterization system, you should contact the manufacturer of your equipment for advice and training materials.